pzelnip/dotfiles/README.md

 # Adam's Home Directory Stuff

+NOTE: this readme is incredibly out of date and needs to be revised.

 This repo contains some of the stuff from my home directory on my work machine.

 Included are my basic config files and a bin directory that I typically add to